signalogic/SigSRF_SDK/mediaTest_readme.md

 In the above displays, note the "Max Delta" stat.
 This is an indicator of both audio quality and real-time performance; any deviation from the specified ptime (in this case 20 msec) is problematic.
 SigSRF pktlib and streamlib module processing prioritize stability of this metric, as well as accurate time-alginment of individual stream contributors relative to each other.

 mediaMin also generates stream group output .wav files and individual contributor .wav files, which may be needed depending on the application.
-However, from an audio quality perspective, wav files may obscure audio delays/gaps and interstream alignment issues.
-Analyzing audio quality on a packet basis includes accurate timing information, and gives a more reliable view of output integrity.
+However, from an audio quality perspective, wav files can obscure audio delays/gaps and interstream alignment issues.
+Unlike wav data, which assumes a linear sampling rate and doesn't encode sampling points, packet audio includes timing information, providing additional insight into audio integrity.

 <a name="StaticSessionConfig"></a>
 ## Static Session Configuration